myltik/azure-docs.ru-ru/articles/connectors/connectors-create-api-office365-video.md

 <properties
-pageTitle="Использование соединителя Office 365 Видео в приложениях логики | Microsoft Azure" description="Начало использования соединителя Office 365 Видео в приложениях логики службы приложений Microsoft Azure" services=""
+pageTitle="Use the Office 365 Video connector in your Logic apps | Microsoft Azure" description="Get started using the Office 365 Video connector in your Microsoft Azure App service Logic apps" services=""
 documentationCenter=""
 authors="msftman"